ilambrev/SoftUni_Java_Learning_Program/06Spring_Data_2022_10_18/10Exam_Preparation/EX01SoftWeatherForecast/README.md

 # SoftWeather Forecast Application

-**_SoftWeather Forecast_** shoud be represents web-based application that provides accurate weekend Weather Forecasts for hundreds of places around the World.
+**_SoftWeather Forecast_** shoud represents web-based application that provides accurate weekend Weather Forecasts for hundreds of places around the World.

 **Goals to achieve:**